davidmaamoaix/codewars-authoring/transforming-monads/description.md

 Monads are useful and fun.
 However, there are times when a single monad just isn't enough; what if you want a list of `Maybe`?
 Perhaps a `State` that produces a `Reader`?

-The composition of functors are easy; all you do is defined a composition functor:
+The composition of functors is easy; all you need to do is to defined a composition functor:

 ```haskell
 newtype Compose f g a = Compose { runCompose :: (f (g a)) }